insidious-security/cvefeed/README.md

 # CVEFEED

 This program pulls the latest CVE data directly from an RSS feed, parsing and organizing it into a sleek list.
 Browse vulnerabilities in style with a dynamic table of CVEs, and dive deep into each one for a full description and publication details—all within your console.
 Effortless security insights, one CVE at a time!
+Check out the [demo video](assets/cvefeed.mp4) to see it in action.

 ## How to use: